kgovernor/ExamplePkg/README.md

 - A package library
 - How to create a package
 - How to create documentation
+- Pluto Notebooks for examples of implementation of this package and other useful Julia examples
 - An example package, simulates firm data and analyzes firm labor monopsony power using a NN

+## ExamplePkg.jl

+This package simulates panel firm data of N firms over T time periods and analyzes firm labor monopsony power using a neural network.
+Recall that under perfect competition, firms will set the marginal product of labor to be equal to the real wage rate.
+If the real wage rate is below the marginal product of labor, then the firm is displaying some level of labor monopsony power.
+A neural network is developed to classify whether or not the firm has labor monopsony power, i.e., if firms are paying a real wage rate below the marginal product of labor.

 ## Helpful Links